gofynd/fdk-client-javascript/documentation/application/CART.md

 | body | [GetShareCartLinkRequest](#GetShareCartLinkRequest) | yes | Request body |

-Generates a shareable link for the current cart.
+Use this API to generate a shared cart snapshot and return a shortlink token.
+The link can be shared with other users for getting the same items in their cart.

 *Returned Response:*